Teyras/MT/stability_report/text.md

-Second, setting the CPU affinity explicitly does not generally yield any improvements to the overall measurement stability, even though it seems to improve the stability for the inidividual worker processes.
+Second, setting the CPU affinity explicitly does not generally yield any improvements to the overall measurement stability, even though it seems to improve the stability for the individual worker processes.